MrMatin-Aka-Me/MrMatin-Aka-Me/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-🎓 &nbsp;I'm currently studying Business-Informatics at the National Research Nuclear University.\
+🎓 &nbsp;I'm currently studying Business-Informatics at National Research Nuclear University MEPhI.\
 🌱 &nbsp;I'm on track for learning more about web-developing.\
 💡 &nbsp;I like to explore new technologies.\
 ✍️ &nbsp;In my free time, I pursue Problem Solving from Leetcode, Reading Articles About Web and Listening to Music as hobbies.\